 Chances are, if you are traveling to Africa, your baby may need special immunizations or malaria pills.
 In my opinion, this just isn’t worth the stress while juggling all that parenthood already entails!
 I would recommend taking the kids on an African Safari when they are older and will really remember the experience.

 Somewhere With a Really Long Flight

-The Maldives and Bora Bora are incredibly dreamy destinations, but traveling with your baby for 24+ hours, throwing off his/her sleep schedule, and trying to adjust to a new time zone all while caring for an infant might just be a little too much stress.
+The Maldives and Bora Bora are incredibly dreamy destinations, but traveling with your baby for 24+ hours, throwing off his/her sleep schedule, and trying to adjust to a new time zone all while caring for an infant might just be a little too much stress for you guys as a family.
 But, that being said, if you’re up for it, go for it!
+We did the Maldives and Bali with an 8-month old!
 Just be sure you’re there for a long enough time.